+The capital and credit markets have been experiencing extreme volatility and disruption for more than 12 months.
+In recent weeks, the volatility and disruption have reached unprecedented levels.
+In some cases, the markets have exerted downward pressure on stock prices and credit capacity for certain issuers.
 We depend upon the availability of adequate funding and capital for our operations.
 We intend to finance our assets over the long-term through a variety of means, including repurchase agreements, credit facilities, securitizations, commercial paper and CDOs.
 Our access to capital depends upon a number of factors over which we have little or no control, including:

-- general market conditions; - the market's perception of our growth potential; - our current and potential future earnings and cash distributions; - the market price of the shares of our capital stock; and the market's view of the quality of our assets.
+- general market conditions; - the market's perception of our growth potential; - our current and potential future earnings and cash distributions; - the market price of the shares of our capital stock; and - the market's view of the quality of our assets.

-The current situation in the sub-prime mortgage sector, and the current weakness in the broader mortgage market, could adversely affect one or more of our potential lenders and could cause one or more of our potential lenders to be unwilling or unable to provide us with financing or require us to post additional collateral.
+The current weakness in the broader mortgage markets could adversely affect one or more of our potential lenders or any of our lenders and could cause one or more of our potential lenders or any of our lenders to be unwilling or unable to provide us with financing or require us to post additional collateral.
 In general, this could potentially increase our financing costs and reduce our liquidity or require us to sell assets at an inopportune time or price.

-We expect to use a number of sources to finance our investments, including repurchase agreements, warehouse facilities, securitizations, asset-backed commercial paper and term CDOs.
+We have used and expect to use a number of sources to finance our investments, including repurchase agreements, warehouse facilities, securitizations, asset-backed commercial paper and term CDOs.
 Current market conditions have affected the cost and availability of financing from each of these sources - and their individual providers - to different degrees; some sources generally are unavailable, some are available but at a high cost, and some are largely unaffected.
 For example, in the repurchase agreement market, borrowers have been affected differently depending on the type of security they are financing.
 Non-Agency RMBS have been harder to finance, depending on the type of assets collateralizing the RMBS.
 The amount, term and margin requirements associated with these types of financings have been negatively impacted.